 It is considered a positive symbol in ancient Egyptian culture, and it was used to represent eternal life and resurrection after death, and it often appears in the hands of the gods in inscriptions and statues, where it is granted to the pharaoh to represent their power in preserving life and resurrecting souls in the afterlife.

 The Ankh symbol is not just an artistic or religious expression in ancient Egyptian civilization, but it is an embodiment of the idea of eternal life and the spiritual connection that has transcended time.
-This symbol remained a witness to the greatness of ancient Egyptian culture and its belief in immortality, and their profound understanding of the nature of life and death.
-It carried profound meanings that blended religion, art, and thought.

 The Ankh symbol remains an eternal icon that reflects power, balance, and the continuous search for life and meaning, reminding humanity of the splendor of the cultural heritage created by ancient civilizations, and the importance of the search for meaning in human existence.